Here's Our First Look At Beanie Feldstein As Monica Lewinsky In "American Crime Story"

 "But I’m so grateful for the growth we’ve made as a society that allows people like me who have been historically silenced to finally reintroduce my voice to the conversation," she continued.
 "This isn’t just a me problem.
 Powerful people, often men, take advantage of those subordinate to them in myriad ways all the time.
 Many people will see this as such a story and for that reason, this narrative is one that is, regretfully, evergreen."

-Impeachment: American Crime Story will premiere on September 7, only on FX.
+Impeachment: American Crime Story will premiere sometime after the US release on September 7.